derekwlms/jupyter-notebooks/README.md

 ## Quick Start

 Just open any of the ipynb files; GitHub will statically render them.
+You can also view them in [nbviewer](https://nbviewer.jupyter.org/).
-For quick dynamic rendering, run them through [nbviewer](https://nbviewer.jupyter.org/).
+For quick dynamic rendering, run them through [binder](https://mybinder.org/).

 ## Running Locally

 If you already have a notebook server, just upload to it.
 Many shared notebook servers, hubs, and labs will have the required extensions.

-To quickly run your own notebook server, use my [Docker image](https://hub.docker.com/repository/docker/derekwlms/jupyter-notebook) or compose one from the [Dockerfile](Dockerfile).
+To quickly run your own notebook server, use my [docker image](https://hub.docker.com/repository/docker/derekwlms/jupyter-notebook) or compose one from the [Dockerfile](Dockerfile).
 This is based on a common [Jupyter Docker Stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html) with some additional extensions.

 Pre-requisites: [git](https://git-scm.com/) and [Docker](https://www.docker.com/).